 For more complex estates, a Testamentary trust may be more appropriate.

-Details can be faxed or e-mailed and we will have your Will ready for signing at your first appointment.
+Details can be faxed or e-mailed and our Wills lawyer we will have your Will ready for signing at your first appointment.

 How will my estate be dispersed if I don’t have a will?

 It will be based on an arbitrary government statutory formula defined in Division 6 of the Administration and Probate Act 1958.
-We recommend that clients take control of their estate and avoid this situation.
+Our lawyer for wills recommends that clients take control of their estate and avoid this situation.

 Can my will be challenged or contested after I die?

-Yes, this is why it is important to obtain professional advise when making a will.
+Yes, this is why it is important to obtain professional advice when making a will.
 Click here for further information on claims.

-Why not use a free or cheap will kit?
+Why not use a free or cheap wills kit?